A migraine headache is not the same as the usual kind of headache most people have every now and then.

 What causes migraines?

 It’s not clear exactly what causes migraines.
 Researchers have a few theories including inflamed blood vessels in the brain and the way the brain processes pain signals.
 Stress, an irregular eating and sleeping schedule, a poor diet, and lack of regular exercise are connected to an increased likelihood of migraine attacks.
+Some rare forms of migraines are associated with a genetic abnormality.
 Keeping a migraine diary can help you learn whether these factors affect you.

 Will my insurance pay for Botox?